Angie-commits/NOTES/README.md

-# ACID Properties and Normalization
+# ACID Properties and Database Normalization
 ## ACID Properties

 ACID Properties are the fundamental principles that ensure reliable processing of database transactions.
 ACID stands for *Atomicity, **Consistency, **Isolation, and **Durability*.